tristanjakobi/expo-background-streamer/README.md

 - Progress notifications shown in notification center
 - Works with Android's background execution limits

+## 🧪 Test Server

+An example Express.js backend that accepts upload and download requests via streaming is available in `/test_server/`.
+This server can be used for testing the package functionality during development.

 ## 🔧 Development Setup

 1. Clone the repository